Sumangali Bhava

-Sumangali Bhava was an 2019 Indian Malayalam psychological thriller television series which premiered on 1 July 2019 on Zee Keralam channel.
+Sumangali Bhava is a 2019 Indian Malayalam language psychological thriller television series which premiered from 1 July 2019 on Zee Keralam.
 It stars Darshana Das and Richard NJ in lead roles.
-The show is the official remake of Marathi serial Tu Ashi Jawali Raha which was aired on Zee Yuva channel.
+The show is the official remake of Marathi TV series Tu Ashi Jawali Raha which was aired on Zee Yuva.

 Plot

 Vaidehi, an independent girl, dreams of being married to a man who adores her.
 After she marries Suryanarayana Varma, she struggles to deal with her husband's obsessive love.